Frequently Asked Questions

 IF THE BOARD VOTES TO REIMBURSE ME FOR MY LAWYER’S THEFT, HOW LONG MUST I WAIT UNTIL I ACTUALLY RECEIVE THE MONEY?

-Approximately one month; provided you return a signed agreement, which we will send to you, that transfers to the Board your right to recover from your lawyer the amount of the reimbursement paid to you.
-If you return that form promptly, your check will be signed at the next Board meeting and sent to you by certified mail.
+You will receive your award check approximately one month after you return a signed agreement (the Assignment) to the Board.
+We will send the Assignment to you to complete and return as soon as the Board approves your award.
+The Assignment transfers to the Board your right to recover from your lawyer the amount of the reimbursement paid to you.
+If you return that form promptly, your check will be signed and sent to you by certified mail.

 I PAID MY LAWYER TO REPRESENT ME IN A LAW SUIT.
 HE MADE MISTAKES THAT CAUSED ME TO LOSE THE CASE.
 I FEEL AS IF HE STOLE MY MONEY.
 MAY I FILE A CLAIM WITH THE BOARD?